eltonarunga/Stylo/README.md

 <h1 align="center">Reimagine Your Wardrobe with AI</h1>

-Stylo is a modern web application that leverages the power of Google's Gemini AI to transform your selfies into professional headshots.
-Upload a photo, choose from a variety of clothing and background styles, and let AI generate a new, polished image for you in seconds.
+Stylo is a modern web application that leverages the power of Google's Gemini AI to transform your selfies into professional headshots, generate new images from text, create videos, analyze photos, and offer fashion advice.

 ---

 ## ✨ Features

 -   **User Authentication**: A mock sign-in flow to demonstrate a complete app structure.
+-   **AI Toolkit**: A suite of powerful generative AI tools:
--   **AI-Powered Headshot Generation**: Utilizes the `gemini-2.5-flash-image` model to intelligently edit your photo.
+    -   **AI Headshot Stylizer**: The original feature to intelligently edit your photo with new clothes and backgrounds.
--   **Multiple Clothing Styles**: Choose from a curated list of professional and casual clothing options.
--   **Customizable Backgrounds**: Select from studio backdrops, office environments, cityscapes, and more.
--   **Selectable Aspect Ratios**: Generate images in square (1:1), portrait (3:4), or story (9:16) formats.
--   **Custom Text Prompts**: Add specific instructions (e.g., "add glasses," "change hair to blond") for fine-tuned results.
+    -   **AI Outfit Generator**: Get expert fashion advice on how to style your clothing items, now powered by the advanced reasoning of Gemini 2.5 Pro.
+    -   **AI Image Editor**: Use text prompts to make creative edits to any photo (e.g., "add a retro filter").
+    -   **AI Image Creator**: Generate high-quality, original images from text descriptions using Imagen 4.
+    -   **AI Video Animator**: Turn a still photo into a dynamic video with a text prompt using Veo.
+    -   **AI Image Analyzer**: Upload a photo to receive a detailed textual description and analysis.
+-   **AI Chatbot**: A globally accessible chatbot for quick questions and conversations, powered by Gemini 2.5 Flash.
 -   **Live Camera & Image Upload**: Take a new photo with your device's camera or upload an existing one.
 -   **Responsive Design**: A mobile-first interface that works beautifully on all screen sizes.
 -   **Light & Dark Mode**: An accessible UI that respects your system preferences or can be toggled manually.